 Premera Blue Cross Medicare Advantage Plans have contracts with pharmacies that equal or exceed the Centers for Medicare and Medicaid (CMS) requirements for pharmacy access in your area.

 You may go to any of our network pharmacies.
-However, your costs may be even less for your covered drugs if you use a network pharmacy that offers preferred cost- sharing rather than a network pharmacy that offers standard cost-sharing.
+Our network includes pharmacies that offer standard cost-sharing and pharmacies that offer preferred cost-sharing.
+You may go to either type of network pharmacy to receive your covered prescription drugs.
+Your cost-sharing may be less at pharmacies with preferred cost-sharing.
 The directory will tell you which of the network pharmacies offer preferred cost-sharing.
 You can also contact Customer Service if you need help finding a network pharmacy near you.

 We have network pharmacies outside of our service area where you can get your prescriptions filled as a member of our plan.
 Generally, we cover drugs filled at an out-of-network pharmacy only when you are not able to use a network pharmacy.
 The circumstances when we would cover prescriptions filled at an out-of-network pharmacy are listed below.
 Before you fill your prescription in these situations, call Customer Service to see if there is a network pharmacy in your area where you can fill your prescription.